signalfx/splunk-otel-js/MIGRATING.md

 ### Instrumentation logs

 There isn't a one-to-one mapping for `SIGNALFX_TRACING_DEBUG`.
-The closest equivalent is `OTEL_LOG_LEVEL`, however the logged information might be different.
+The closest equivalent is `OTEL_LOG_LEVEL`, however the logged information will be different.

 > Note that this section is about the logs produced by instrumentation, and not about the logs produced by the application.